Skip to Main Content

 Does home insurance cover stolen jewelry?

-Theft is considered a covered peril for most home insurance policies, including HO-3 insurance (the most common home insurance policy), but only up to the policy limits.
-Whether you have one high-value item or an entire high-value jewelry collection, your home insurance policy will only pay up to the policy limit for jewelry coverage.
+Theft is considered a covered peril for most home insurance policies, including HO-3 insurance (the most common policy type) — but only up to the policy’s theft sublimits.
+Whether you have one high-value item or an entire high-value jewelry collection, your home insurance policy will only pay up to the theft sublimit for jewelry coverage.
 Without increasing your personal property coverage limit or adding scheduled personal property coverage, your home insurance policy may not offer enough coverage to fully replace stolen jewelry.

 Does home insurance cover damaged jewelry?

 Homeowners insurance policies may cover personal property on a named perils or open perils basis.
 Depending on your policy, there are some perils that are typically not included or specifically excluded.
-Damaged jewelry may be covered if it is harmed in a covered peril such as a fire or windstorm, but only up to your policy limits.
-Jewelry covered under a scheduled personal property endorsement may have coverage in case of accidental damage.
+Damaged jewelry may be covered if it is harmed by a covered peril, such as a fire or windstorm — but only up to your policy limits.
+Jewelry covered under a scheduled personal property endorsement may have coverage in case of accidental damage and have no deductible (in some cases).

 Does home insurance cover lost jewelry?